arangodb/docs/3.10/indexing-geo.md

 - A polygon must contain at least one linear ring, i.e., it must not be empty.
-- A linear ring may not be empty, it needs at least three _distinct_ coordinates, that is, at least 4 coordinate pairs (since the first and last must be the same).
+- A linear ring may not be empty, it needs at least three _distinct_ coordinate pairs, that is, at least 4 coordinate pairs (since the first and last must be the same).
 - No two edges of linear rings in the polygon must intersect, in particular, no linear ring may be self-intersecting.
-- Within the same linear ring consecutive coordinates may be the same, otherwise (except the first and last one) all coordinates need to be distinct.
+- Within the same linear ring, consecutive coordinate pairs may be the same, otherwise all coordinate pairs need to be distinct (except the first and last one).
-- Linear rings of a polygon must not share edges, they may however share vertices.
+- Linear rings of a polygon must not share edges, but they may share coordinate pairs.
 - A linear ring defines two regions on the sphere.
 ArangoDB will always interpret the region that lies to the left of the boundary ring (in the direction of its travel on the surface of the Earth) as the